pabsan-0/docker-rosdep/README.md

 ## What's so great about all this

-- Readably define all your deps in the same place
+- Consistently define all your deps in the same place
 - Superior package flexibility
 - Super maintainable, reusable, boilerplatey `docker` assets